What is Cloudy Pad ?

 On stopping your instance, a disk snapshot will be made instead of keeping disk as-is.
 On next usage, instance will be restored from snapshot.

-As snapshot are generally cheaper than disks it will provide a great cost reduction.
+As snapshots are generally cheaper than disks it will provide a great cost reduction.

 Cost reduction: Data move to S3 on stop (or cheap Cloud storage)